timharek/everyday-privacy/report.md

 \newpage
 # Introduction
 <!-- TODO -->
-The goal of this project is to educate everyday folks about online privacy and security, by securing their accounts and removing unnecessary data, and show what information is being collected.
+The goal of this project is to educate everyday folks about online privacy and security, by securing their accounts and removing unnecessary data, and inform about which information is being collected.

 # Website
 <!-- TODO -->
 <!-- Screenshot of frontpage -->
 The website starts off by giving the user the ability to select which services they use, where the user are then taken to a separate page with a total overview of all the services the user selected.
-On this separate page, the user are then presented with steps to secure their account, steps to retake their privacy and what information each service collect.
+On this separate page, the user are then presented with steps to secure their account, steps to retake their privacy and an overview of what information each service collect.
 The services also display who owns each service, which has been added to make the user aware who actually owns the data the user provides them.

 If there has recently been a breach or leak, there will be a notification alert under the navigation header letting the user know which service is affected and the date of when the news broke.